mathjax/MathJax-docs/options/HTML-CSS.rst

     ``EqnChunkDelay`` to 10 to get the behavior from MathJax v1.1 and below.

+.. describe:: matchFontHeight: true

+    This option indicates whether MathJax should try to correct the x-height of equations to match the size of the surrounding text.

 .. describe:: linebreaks: {}

     This is an object that configures automatic linebreaking in the